-It doesn’t matter whether you access Gmail on your phone, computer or tablet – in China, you can’t open the webpage or download your mail using your favorite email client (i.e. Apple Mail, Microsoft Outlook, etc.).
+It doesn’t matter whether you access Gmail on your phone, computer or tablet – in China, you can’t open the webpage or even download your mail from the Google servers using your favorite email client (i.e. Apple Mail, Microsoft Outlook, etc.).

-Yes, it is blocked.
-And it’s not just Gmail; it also includes the Google home page, YouTube, Blogger, Google Sheets, Google Docs, etc. Anything that is owned and hosted by Google is currently inaccessible in China.
+And it’s not just Gmail; China blocks all Google apps including, YouTube, Blogger, Google Sheets, Google Docs, etc. Anything that is owned and hosted by Google is currently inaccessible in China.

-So Google was forced to exit China and all their services were blocked.
+Google was forced to exit China and all their services were consequently blocked.

 So if Gmail is blocked in China, how do I access it every day? (and I do access it every, single day!)